YisusChrist/ososedki_dl/.github/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-codewars-solver is a community-driven project.
+ososedki_dl is a community-driven project.
 Contribution is welcome, encouraged, and appreciated.
 It is also essential for the development of the project.

 First, please take a moment to review our [code of conduct](CODE_OF_CONDUCT.md).